Component inputs

 We also call it a parent-child relationship: the parent is the component using the child in its own template.

-We’ll firstly define thes properties in the AlertBannerComponent
+We’ll firstly define these properties in the AlertBannerComponent

 class, then pass the data through the TaskList